16 Best Farm Stays In WA For Your 2026 Rural Escape

 Petit Eco Cabin

-Perfect for a romantic getaway or a solo trip to treat-yo-self, this quaint timber cabin is the ideal place to unwind with a glass of vino.
-Nestled within an organic WA vineyard called Windows Estate (quite convenient, we think), this cabin’s rustic bathtub sits under eucalyptus trees and faces a serene lake.
+Perfect for a romantic getaway or a solo trip to treat-yo-self, this quaint timber cabin is the ideal place to unwind with a glass of vino. it's an adults-only spot, nestled within an organic WA vineyard called Windows Estate (quite convenient, we think), and a huge draw is the Airbnb's rustic bathtub, which sits under eucalyptus trees and faces a serene lake.

 Kalgan | Sleeps 2